-The MIF is applied to the $n \times p$ FRF matrix where n is a relatively large number of measurement DOFs (here n=69) and p is the number of excitation DOFs (here p=3).
+The MIF is applied to the $n \times p$ FRF matrix where n is a relatively large number of measurement degrees of freedom (here n=69) and p is the number of excitation degrees of freedom (here p=3).

-The Complex Modal Indication Function (CMIF) is defined in equation (2.42) where the diagonal matrix Σ is obtained from a Singular Value Decomposition (SVD) of the FRF matrix as shown in equation (2.43).
+The Complex Modal Indication Function (CMIF) is defined in equation (2.42) where the diagonal matrix $\Sigma$ is obtained from a Singular Value Decomposition (SVD) of the FRF matrix as shown in equation (2.43).